allanmozart/bookflix/README.md

 # Bookflix

 This project it was developed during the Mindera Frontend Bootcamp at 2023.
-The idea it's to create a page inspired on Netflix layout but interacting with book API.
+The idea is to create a page inspired on Netflix layout but interacting with a book API.

 ## How to run